talkohavy/guides/docs/programming/terminal-god/vim.md

 # Vim

 :::tip
-💡 Pro Tip: Use `.` to repeat your last editing command
+💡 Pro Tip: Use `.` to repeat your last editing command.

+Plus, if you were in insert mode, type something, then went to normal mode, hitting `.` would copy all that you wrote in a new line below the cursor.
 :::

 ## 1. Vim Structure